adrianperkins369/adrianperkins369.github.io/_posts/2025-02-07-sentinelsecuritysolutions.md

 toc:
   sidebar: left
 ---
-> The following case study is based on a fictitious company "Sentinel Security Solutions".
+> The following case study is based on the fictitious company "Sentinel Security Solutions".
 # Acceptable Use Policy

 ## Sentinel Security Solutions